Brinkels/page-transition-injector/README.md

 ### The configuration object
 You can pass a configuration object to the init function when you initialise the library.

-This object's properties can be the following:
+This object's properties can be the following, although they are all optional:
 - direction: up, down, left or right.
 - sheets: An array of sheet objects (more below).
 - generateSheetsPerElement: A boolean value that toggles whether or not to listen to data attributes on HTML (If you set this to false you MUST specify at least one sheet object in the sheets property).